Indian Navy Maritime Reconnaissance

-A Request For Information (RFI) was sent out for eight aircraft, but entry into service will likely take place only after 2015.
+A Request For Information (RFI) was sent out for eight aircraft, but entry into service would likely take place only after 2015.
 The Indian Ministry of Defence (MoD) request for medium range maritime reconnaissance (MRMR) aircraft for the Indian Navy, requirement did not require for the aircraft to necessarily have anti-submarine capabilities but the aircraft should be capable of anti-surface vessel operations, even being equipped with some form of anti-ship missiles.